pallavisharma6802/C4Prompt/README.md

 Every day, users and companies run into a frustrating problem: running out of credits for their favorite AI agents and GPTs.
 Whether you’re building a product, automating tasks, or just exploring ideas, the cost of using large language models adds up fast.
 Most of that cost comes from the number of tokens you send—every word, every sentence, every bit of context.

-GreenTok was born out of a simple question: What if you could say more with less?
+C4Prompt was born out of a simple question: What if you could say more with less?
 By compressing prompts before they reach the AI, we help users stretch their credits further, save money, and keep their projects running smoothly.
 It’s not just about technical optimization—it’s about making AI more accessible and sustainable for everyone.

 ## The Story

 We noticed that most prompts sent to LLMs are filled with greetings, polite language, and extra words that don’t actually help the AI understand your request.
 These words cost you money, and over time, they can mean the difference between finishing a project or hitting a paywall.

-GreenTok automatically cleans up your prompts, focusing on what matters most.
+C4Prompt automatically cleans up your prompts, focusing on what matters most.
 You get:
 - **More value for your credits:** By reducing input tokens, you can send more requests for the same price.
 - **Clarity and focus:** Your prompts become direct and efficient, without losing meaning.
 - **A positive side effect:** According to a recent [Google Gemini study](https://cloud.google.com/blog/products/infrastructure/measuring-the-environmental-impact-of-ai-inference/), reducing the use of LLMs also reduces carbon footprints globally.
 Every token you save not only helps your wallet, but also helps the planet.

-## What GreenTok Does
+## What C4Prompt Does

 - **Removes unnecessary fluff:** Greetings, polite phrases, and filler words are stripped out.
 - **Keeps your message clear:** Smart algorithms ensure the important information stays.